jsivamohan/Personal_Projects/README.md

 Titanic: Machine Learning project in python that uses various models in order to predict who would survive the wreck of the titanic based on a labeled training set provided

-WashU in Motion: Project in which I built a web scraper with python in order to collect information on the number of students in class and the time of the class in order to visualize how the population density of WashU changes over time.
-This data was then used to build a function to predict how many people are in each of the dining halls through the day.
+WashU in Motion: Project I worked on in a small group in which we investigated the WashU course listings in order to collect information on the number of students in class, the time of the class, and the location of the class in order to visualize how the popoulation density of WashU changes over time through an interactive heatmap.

 File Sharing website: Website developed with AWS that allows for users to view, upload, delete, search, and send files to other users.